Landscape Architecture & Design at UCA

 Portfolio requirements

-You will be required to submit a portfolio for review.
+You will be required to submit an online portfolio for review.
 Further information on specific portfolio requirements and how to submit your portfolio will be sent to you after we have reviewed your application.

 English language requirements